defiantms2/AP-Compiler/README.md

 - Check in new console if script performs as required

 ## Output
-> Source will be parsed out with a `Invoke-Expression` line up top, this line contains a BASE64 version of all the function/alias dependendencies for this file
+> Source will be parsed out with a `Invoke-Expression` line up top, this line contains a BASE64 version of all the function/alias dependendencies for the input file

 ## Features
 >